-Prerequisites: BUOT 1110, BUOT 1140

-Students are introduced to the role of the office professional in today's technology-intensive office place.
+Prerequisites: BUOT 1300 or 1120, BUOT 1140 or ENGL 1101, CITP 1010 Students are introduced to the role of the office professional in today's technologyintensive office place.
 Emphasis is placed on providing the students with a basic understanding of office protocol, time management, telephone techniques, and records management.
 Other topics include mail services and travel and meeting arrangements.
 Through the frequent use of case studies, the importance of teamwork is emphasized.